-It may be that this indicates a greater willingness on Strasbourg's part to subject the justifications offered to careful scrutiny.
-But against that might be put the Grand Chamber case of SAS vFrance (2015) 60 EHRR 244, in which a French law banning the wearing of face coverings in all public places was upheld.
-It sought to guarantee the conditions of living together, to protect the principle of interaction between individuals essential for the expression of pluralism, tolerance and broadmindedness - basically the same laïceté justification as in the Sikh cases.
+Against Eweida might be put the Grand Chamber case of SAS v France (2015) 60 EHRR 244.
+This upheld a 2010 French law banning the wearing of face coverings in all public places 'unless authorised by law or justified for health or professional reasons, sports practices, festivities or artistic or traditional manifestations'.
+Banning the face veil sought to guarantee the conditions of living together, to protect the principle of interaction between individuals essential for the expression of pluralism, tolerance and broadmindedness - basically the same laiceté justification as in the French Sikh cases.